rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 The first will involve asyncio.
 As explained below, lidar data will be requested and processed asynchronously.
 Since ept_python will be internally running its own event loop, making our own would throw an error.
-The [nest_asyncio library](https://pypi.org/project/nest-asyncio/) conveniently allows us to make our own event loop which we'll use to run coroutines which in turn call coroutines from ept_python--all we need to do is import the library and run *nest_asyncio.apply()*.
+The [nest_asyncio library](https://pypi.org/project/nest-asyncio/) conveniently allows us to make our own event loop, which we'll use to run coroutines which in turn call coroutines from ept_python--all we need to do is import the library and run *nest_asyncio.apply()*.
 We also make a [semaphore](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Semaphore), since if we don't we'll run out of stack space while making requests.
 I use a value of 15, but similar to the granularity of the grid this is somewhat arbitrary and can likely be adjusted for your hardware.